 If swaddling works for you, you might find that sleep sacks for older babies are an effective alternative once they start rolling over.

-When putting a baby down to sleep in winter, it can be tempting to wrap them up in layers of blankets to keep them cozy and snug.
+When dressing baby for sleep in winter, it can be tempting to wrap them up in layers of blankets to keep them cozy and snug.

-When dressing your baby for sleep during the winter months, a cotton all-in-one sleepsuit with the feet attached (aka, “feety pajamas”) is a great option.
+When dressing baby for sleep during the winter months, a cotton all-in-one sleepsuit with the feet attached (aka, “footy pajamas”) is a great option.

 Some sleepsuits even have mittens that are useful during those particularly chilly nights.